JCavallo/tryton-vim/README.md

 The `g:tryton_model_match` variable is used in the completion part to be able to automatically map a variable name to a model.
 There are more informations about these variables in the documentation.

-The `g:tryton_complete_autoload` value will automatically trigger the loading of the modelization from the cache or from the server if available.
-This can speed up the first completion calls.

 #### Filetype